Now on Mac — start your 60-day free trial.

 Updating Category Position

-1. Select and hold on the two lines to the right of the Category you wish to move.
+1. Select and hold on the three lines to the right of the Category you wish to move

 Client Management